ghabs/notes.bengoldhaber/_notes/Lifting off the Digital Plateau with Military Decision Support Systems.md

 DARPA had researched other [[Decision Support Systems]], such as the Real-time Adversarial Intelligence and Decision-making (RAID) and the TIGER system.
 RAID, which proposed COAs, beat human selected COAs in a competition, but only in lab conditions.
 The author concludes that military Decision Support Systems still face fundamental challenges of information quality, robustness, and speed of computation.

 But...
 I'm not so sure.
 Given the success of AlphaZero and similar gameplaying bots it seems to me that a DNN could "solve" existing wargames, and that includes in non-lab conditions (bad information, domain shifts, etc.).
-Once you have a functioning neural net that could do that, you can optimize it for size and speed (ex. prune it or train a neural net to mimic the larger policy).
+Once you have a functioning neural net that could do that, you can optimize it for size and speed (ex. prune it or train a neural net to mimic the larger policy) such that its functional in the field.